-It’s difficult to know for sure how an algorithm update and new page experience metrics will impact your search engine rankings.
-Plus, Google tends to be tight-lipped about the specifics, to prevent competitors from trying to manipulate their system with unethical SEO tactics.
-The ultimate purpose of periodic updates is to incentivize websites to prioritize improving user experience and content relevance, over quantifiable measurements and rankings.
-There are preemptive ways to prepare your website for impending updates, even without advance warning, and to maintain the quality of your website’s page experience.
+It isn’t easy to know how an algorithm update and new page experience metrics will impact your search engine rankings.
+Plus, Google tends to be tight-lipped about the specifics to prevent competitors from manipulating their system with unethical SEO tactics.
+The ultimate purpose of periodic updates is to incentivize websites to prioritize improving user experience and content relevance over quantifiable measurements and rankings.
+There are preemptive ways to prepare your website for impending updates, even without warning, and to maintain the quality of your website’s page experience.

 Best Preparation Practices for Algorithm Updates

 Check loading speed: Site speed has a direct impact on your page experience.
 Research has indicated that over 50% of visitors will leave a site if it takes more than 3 seconds to load, and 80% will not return to the site.
 Common reasons for delayed speed that can be addressed are large visuals and unnecessary codes.